greg-raven/grus/_posts/2017-06-20-fix-the-bureaucracy.md

 - Closing virtually all overseas military and other bases and bringing our troops home.
 - Eliminate virtually all forms of foreign aid.

-Please don’t hesitate to contact me if you wish to discuss this.
+Please don't hesitate to contact me if you wish to discuss this.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA